-NOTICE IS HEREBY GIVEN that the Eightieth Ordinary Yearly Meeting of the Members of the Company will be held at its Head Office at 391 Chai Wan Road, Chai Wan, Hong Kong on Friday, 9th November, 2018 at 12:00 noon for the following purposes:-
+NOTICE IS HEREBY GIVEN that the Eighty-first Ordinary Yearly Meeting of the Members of China Motor Bus Company, Limited (the "Company") will be held at its Head Office at 391 Chai Wan Road, Chai Wan, Hong Kong on Friday, 8th November, 2019 at 12:00 noon for the following purposes:-

-- 1. To receive and consider the Consolidated Financial Statements and the Reports of the Directors and Auditors for the year ended 30th June, 2018. - 2.
-To declare a final dividend for the year ended 30th June, 2018. - (a) To elect Directors; and (b) To fix Directors' fees. - 4.
-To appoint Auditors and authorise the Directors to fix their remuneration. - 5.
+- 1. To receive and consider the Consolidated Financial Statements and the Reports of the Directors and Auditors for the year ended 30th June, 2019. - 2.
+To declare a final dividend for the year ended 30th June, 2019. - 3. (a) To re-elect Dr. Henry NGAN as Director; - (b) To re-elect Mr. Fritz HELMREICH as Director; - (c) To re-elect Mr. Anthony Grahame STOTT as Director; - (d) To re-elect Mr. Stephen TAN as Director; and - (e) To re-elect Dr. CHAU Ming Tak as Director. - 4.
+To fix Directors' fees. - 5.
+To re-appoint KPMG as Auditors and authorise the Directors to fix their remuneration. - 6.
 As special business to consider and, if thought fit, to pass the following resolution as an Ordinary Resolution: